Merzasphor/MWSE/docs/source/lua/event/bookGetText.rst

 text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`string`_If set, the book's text will be overwritten with this value.
+`string`_.
+If set, the book's text will be overwritten with this value.

 book
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3book`_Read-only.
+`tes3book`_.
+Read-only.
 The book whose text is being retrieved.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html